 This Swiss chard gratin is fragrant with garlic and ginger, with a creamy texture and crispy breadcrumb topping.
-The dish has converted many chard-phobics (i.e. those who are suspicious of Swiss chard) into chard-LOVERS (even my kids love this gratin)!
-It’s soul-satisfying yet healthy, and since it’s naturally vegan and gluten-free, it will please all the eaters at your table.
+The dish has converted many chard-phobics (i.e. those who are suspicious of Swiss chard) into chard-LOVERS (even my kids love this gratin).
+It's soul-satisfying yet healthy, and since it's vegan and gluten-free, it will please all the eaters at your table.

-How to make a chard gratin:
+How to make Swiss chard gratin:

 - Make a coconut cream sauce by reducing full-fat coconut milk with grated garlic and ginger.
 Thicken the sauce with cornstarch.